-Grounds for Suspension/Termination of Services The YMCA of Greater Cleveland does not tolerate inappropriate, threatening or harassing behavior including but not limited to:
+Grounds for Suspension/Termination of Services

+The YMCA of Greater Cleveland does not tolerate inappropriate, threatening or harassing behavior including but not limited to:

-- ٠
+- Use of profanity

-- Use of profanity Destruction of property •
+- Destruction of property

 - Theft

-- Being in possession or under the influence of alcohol or drugs ٠
+- Being in possession or under the influence of alcohol or drugs

-- Sexual misconduct •
+- Sexual misconduct

-- Disorderly conduct ٠
+- Disorderly conduct

-- Physical fights •
+- Physical fights

-- Verbal or other forms of harassment •
+- Verbal or other forms of harassment

-- Any behavior that is determined to be unacceptable by the YMCA, and detrimental to those who • we serve
+- Any behavior that is determined to be unacceptable by the YMCA, and detrimental to those who

+we serve

-Covid 19 Policies and Procedures
+COVID-19 Policies and Procedures

 Specific Branch and Camp Policies will be sent out one week prior to your child(rens) camp beginning.
 Please feel free to reach out to your Camp Director if you have any questions or concerns.
+The YMCA of Greater Cleveland follows CDC guidelines.

-Ohio Department of Job and Family Services CENTER PARENT INFORMATION REQUIRED BY OHIO ADMINISTRATIVE CODE
+Ohio Department of Job and Family Services

+CENTER PARENT INFORMATION REQUIRED BY OHIO ADMINISTRATIVE CODE